VTDA-Group/superphot-plus/README.md

 $ python train_mosfit.py --parameter bfield
 ```

 You will need to specify the physical property name.
 Similarly to what is described for the classification task, there should be a file in the mosfit directory, under "models", specifying the desired neural network configuration.
-This file must be named after the physical parameter.
+This file must be named after the physical property.

 To get an optimized set of hyperparameters specify the physical property name and the number of neural network configurations to be sampled by Ray.

 ```
 $ python tune_mosfit.py --parameter bfield --num_hp_samples 10
 ```

+To get the full specification of a script run `$ python <script_name.py> --help`.

 ## Contributing